 Novo Reports Q3 2022 Financial Results

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Novo Resources Corp. (“Novo” or the “Company”) (TSX: NVO, NVO.WT & NVO.WT.A) (OTCQX: NSRPF) reports its financial results for the nine-month period ended September 30, 2022.
+VANCOUVER, British Columbia, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Novo Resources Corp. ("Novo" or the "Company") NVO NVO.WT &, NVO.WT.A))) NSRPF reports its financial results for the nine-month period ended September 30, 2022.
 All amounts are expressed in Canadian dollars, unless otherwise noted.

 This news release should be read together with Novo's management's discussion and analysis (the "MD&A") and condensed interim consolidated financial statements (the "Financial Statements") for the nine-month period ended September 30, 2022 ("YTD 2022") which are available under Novo's profile on SEDAR (www.sedar.com).
 The three-month period ended September 30, 2022 is referred to as "Q3 2022" in this news release.